Holic75/Baldurs-gate-dnd-3.5/README.md

  - Damage of Two-Handed Swords was changed to 2d6
  - Damage of Halberds was changed to 1d12
  - Damage of Spears was changed to 1d8
+ - Initial number of attacks per rounds for all ranged weapons was set to 1, except for slings and crossbows for which it was set to 0.5; it increases at normal character APR progression and Rapid Shot feat also gives +1 APR with ranged weapons.
  - Moonblade type was changed to longsword (do not worry, Xan can still use it)

 ## 6. Spells